Fatimaab1/virtualisation_122/eng122_virtualisation/README.md

 # Vagrant Documentation

 ### What is Development Enviornment
 Development  Enviornment is a set of tools and functionalities that enable a programmer to develop, test, and debug the source code of an application or a program.
+The benefits of Dev Env is that is that developers can make changes to the code in a controlled setting without impacting the end users.

+### Virtualisation

+### Vagrant
+Vagrant is a tool for building and managing virtual machine environments in a single workflow, it helps to automate the creation and management of Virtual Machines

+### Virtual Box
+Virtual box allows users to extend their existing computer to run multiple operating systems.

-## Vagrant & Virtual Box
+## Vagrant Setup

 **Step 1 :** Create vagrant file using the following command